Street Fighter Alpha: Release

-Versions of Street Fighter Alpha were initially released for the PlayStation and the Sega Saturn.
-Due to the small amount of character animation data in Street Fighter Alpha, Capcom was able to do a relatively straight port to the Sega Saturn and PlayStation; source code from the arcade version is incorporated into both home versions.Both versions feature an arranged soundtrack with a choice between the Arranged and Original versions.
+Due to the small amount of character animation data in Street Fighter Alpha, Capcom was able to do a relatively straight port to the Sega Saturn and PlayStation; source code from the arcade version is incorporated into both home versions.
+Both versions feature an arranged soundtrack with a choice between the Arranged and Original versions.
 In addition to a dedicated two-player "Versus Mode", these were also the first console Street Fighter games to feature a Training Mode, allowing players to practice their techniques and combos on a non-hostile character.
-As part of their Capcom licensing deal, the home versions were published in Europe by Virgin Interactive instead of Capcom.
+As part of their Capcom licensing deal, the home versions were published in Europe by Virgin Interactive Entertainment instead of Capcom.
 The PlayStation version of Street Fighter Alpha was re-released for the PSP and PlayStation 3 via the PlayStation Network on August 14, 2008 in North America.

-A version for Capcom's CPS Changer was also released as a mail order release in 1996 in Japan, this was based on the CPS-1 version.
+The CPS-1 version of the arcade game was released for Capcom's CPS Changer as a mail order release in 1996 in Japan.
 A Windows PC version was released in 1998, based on the PlayStation version.

 A Game Boy Color version (converted by Crawfish Interactive) was released in 1999, featuring downscaled graphics and sound.
 The Game Boy Color version has no link cable support and is single-player only.
 The Japanese version of the Game Boy Color version was released using the Alpha name, rather than the Zero name.

 The original Street Fighter Alpha and its sequels are featured in Street Fighter Alpha Anthology for the PlayStation 2.
 The version of Alpha in this compilation features Arcade, Versus and Training modes like the previous PlayStation and Saturn versions, as well as Survival and Dramatic Battle modes.
 The Dramatic Battle on the main menu differs from the one in the original arcade game in that the player can select any pair of characters and face against a series of four computer-controlled opponents (Adon, Sagat, M. Bison and Akuma), not just Ryu and Ken against Bison.
 Furthermore, the player can turn on an option to allow Super Cancels, that is, canceling a special move into a Super Combo.

 Street Fighter Alpha was one of the twelve games released as part of the Street Fighter 30th Anniversary Collection in its emulated arcade form.
-This version is on the PlayStation 4, Xbox One, Nintendo Switch and Steam with the feature of save states.
+This version is on the PlayStation 4, Xbox One, Nintendo Switch and Windows with the feature of save states.

 Reception

+Commercial

-In Japan, Game Machine listed Street Fighter Zero on their August 1, 1995 issue as being the second most-successful arcade game of the month.
+In Japan, Game Machine listed Street Fighter Zero as the second most successful arcade game of July 1995.
 It went on to be the second highest-grossing arcade game of 1995 in Japan, below Virtua Fighter 2.
-In North America, RePlay reported Street Fighter Alpha was the most-popular arcade game in August 1995.
+In North America, RePlay reported Street Fighter Alpha to be the most popular arcade game of August 1995.
 In the United Kingdom, it was among the nineteen best-selling PlayStation games of 1996, according to HMV.